After back-to-back presidential losses, Republicans in key states want to change the rules to make it easier for them to win.

 Republican leaders in the Michigan Statehouse have yet to decide whether to embrace the change there.
 But state Rep. Peter Lund, a Republican who introduced a bill to change the allocation system two years ago, said some Republicans might be more receptive to his bill this year following the election.

 "We never really pushed it before," he said, adding that the bill wasn't designed to help one party more than the other.

 Democrats aren't convinced.
-And they warned of political consequences for Republicans who back the shift — particularly those governors up for re-election in 2014, which include the governors of Michigan, Wisconsin and Pennsylvania, among others.
+And they warned of political consequences for Republicans who back the shift — particularly those governors up for re-election in 2014, who include the governors of Michigan, Wisconsin and Pennsylvania, among others.

 "This is nothing more than election-rigging," said Michigan Democratic Chairman Mark Brewer.